remix-run/remix/docs/discussion/state-management.md

 ### URL Search Params

-Consider a UI that lets the user customize between a list view or detail view.
+Consider a UI that lets the user customize between a list view or a detail view.
 Your instinct might be to reach for React state:

 ```tsx bad lines=[2,6,9]
 export function List() {